David J. Brewer

 Brewer opposed governmental interference in the free market and rejected the Supreme Court's decision in Munn v.
 Illinois (1877), which had upheld the states' power to regulate businesses, writing: "The paternal theory of government is to me odious."
 He joined the majority in decisions such as Lochner v.
 New York (1905), in which the Court invoked the doctrine of substantive due process to strike down a New York labor law.
 Brewer was not uniformly hostile to regulations, however; his majority opinion in Muller v.
 Oregon (1908) sustained an Oregon law that set maximum working hours for female laborers.
 He joined the majority to strike down the federal income tax in Pollock v.
 Farmers' Loan & Trust Co.
 (1895), and, writing for the Court in the case of In re Debs (1895), he expanded the judiciary's equitable authority by upholding an injunction against the organizers of a strike.
 He favored a narrow interpretation of the Sherman Antitrust Act in United States v.
 E. C. Knight Co.
 (1895), but he cast the deciding vote in Northern Securities Co. v.
 United States (1904) to block a corporate merger on antitrust grounds.

 Brewer generally ruled against African-Americans in civil rights cases, although he consistently voted in favor of Chinese immigrants.
 He opposed imperialism and, in the Insular Cases, rejected the idea that the Constitution did not apply in full to the territories.
 His majority opinion in Church of the Holy Trinity v.
-United States (1892) contained a frequently-criticized claim that the United States "is a Christian nation".
-Off the bench, he was a prolific public speaker who decried Progressive reforms and criticized President Theodore Roosevelt; he also advocated for peace and served on an arbitral commission that resolved a boundary dispute between Venezuela and the United Kingdom.
+United States (1892) contained a frequently criticized claim that the United States "is a Christian nation".
+Off the bench, he was a prolific public speaker who decried Progressive reforms and criticized President Theodore Roosevelt.
+He advocated for peace and served on an arbitral commission that resolved a boundary dispute between Venezuela and the United Kingdom.
 He remained on the Supreme Court until his death in 1910.